marcoguerri/marcoguerri.github.io/_drafts/2016-05-19-mp30-data-corruption.markdown

     if [ $? -ne 0 ]; then loop=0; fi;
     done | uniq
 f5ffba20ce077a9f789a61ff8aedb471  -
-{% endhighlight %}

-and on the server side:
-{% highlight console %}
 [root@mp30ar0 ~]# while [ 1 -eq 1 ]; do nc -l 8080 | md5sum; done  | uniq
 f5ffba20ce077a9f789a61ff8aedb471  -
 60e1904fda6b86ebdf703ed2b41c39f8  -
 f5ffba20ce077a9f789a61ff8aedb471  -
 {% endhighlight %}

-Having a look at what was transferred when checksums did not match would result in a dump similar to the one shown below (bear in mind, payload is coming from /dev/zero).
+A closer look at what was transferred when checksums did not match would result in a dump similar to the one shown below (bear in mind, payload is coming from /dev/zero).